-The Company has long been inspired by the rich cultures, traditions and wisdom of Aboriginal people.
-Today, as a global mining leader, we acknowledge our responsibility to engage with Aboriginal nations and support their self-reliance and self-determination.
+The Company has long been inspired by the rich cultures, traditions and wisdom of Indigenous Peoples.
+Today, as a global mining leader, we acknowledge our responsibility to engage with Indigenous Nations and support their self-reliance and self-determination.

-To the best of the Board's knowledge.
-Agnico Eagle is the first Canadian mining company to develop a Reconciliation

-Action Plan - we enthusiastically support this level of leadership and engagement.
-We believe it is imperative to have a plan, process, and framework to measure and demonstrate our progress towards reconciliation.
-This commitment extends not only to First Nations, Inuit, and Métis people in Canada but also to Aboriginal and Torres Strait Island people in Australia and Indigenous Peoples anywhere else we may venture.
+To the best of the Board's knowledge, Agnico Eagle is the first Canadian mining company to develop a Reconciliation Action Plan - we enthusiastically support this level of leadership and engagement.
+We believe it is imperative to have a plan, process, and framework to measure and demonstrate our progress toward reconciliation.
+This commitment extends not only to First Nations, Inuit, and Métis Peoples in Canada but also to Indigenous Peoples anywhere else we may venture.

-Looking ahead, the Board and HSESD Committee will work to ensure that Aboriginal perspectives are integrated wherever possible into Agnico Eagle's business and that reconciliation remains integral to the company's strategy, values, and culture.
+Looking ahead, the Board and HSESD Committee will work to ensure that Indigenous perspectives are integrated wherever possible into Agnico Eagle's business and that reconciliation remains integral to the company's strategy, values, and culture.